John Gilbert (naturalist): Aftermath

 Other members of the expedition received several spear thrusts but recovered.
 Leichhardt then turned south-westerly, skirting the gulf for a while, and reached Port Essington almost exhausted in December 1845.
 Leichhardt preserved Gilbert's papers and his diary, which, however, was lost for nearly 100 years before its discovery by A. H. Chisholm.
-Almost everything known about Gilbert is owed to Chisholm's research, which shows Gilbert as a man of much ability and fine character who had a great respect for the Aboriginal peoples.
+Almost everything known about Gilbert is owed to Chisholm's research, which shows Gilbert as a man of much ability and fine character who had great respect for the Aboriginal peoples.

 Legacy

 There is a memorial to John Gilbert in St James' Church, Sydney.
 John Gilbert's memorial at St James' church is inscribed with the Latin phrase Dulce et decorum est pro scientia mori, which may be translated as "it is sweet and fitting to die for science."

 There is also a memorial to Gilbert at Gilbert's Lookout at Taroom.

 Various geographic features have been named after him, including: